Dennis Willmott, guitar and vocals

 Dennis has an encyclopedic knowledge of blues history and sub-styles which he conveys in an articulate and entertaining manner.
 He furthers his mission to bring the blues to more musicians and wider audiences by serving on the board of directors of the Vermont Blues Society.

 Paul Asbell, guitars

-From his early years playing blues on Chicago’s South Side to his present multi-faceted career based out of northern Vermont, Paul Asbell is a true “musician’s musician”.
-He has played and recorded with Muddy Waters, John Lee Hooker, Howlin’ Wolf, Lightnin’ Hopkins, Otis Rush, Magic Sam, Earl Hooker, Lightnin’ Slim, Paul Butterfield, Sam Lay, Pops Staples, Donny Hathaway.
+From his early years playing blues on Chicago’s South Side to his present multi-faceted career based in northern Vermont, Paul Asbell is a true “musician’s musician”.
+He has played and recorded with Muddy Waters, John Lee Hooker, Howlin’ Wolf, Lightnin’ Hopkins, Otis Rush, Magic Sam, Earl Hooker, Lightnin’ Slim, Paul Butterfield, Sam Lay, Pops Staples and Donny Hathaway.

 Moving to Vermont in 1971, Paul played and recorded with a diverse array of artists including Big Mama Thornton, singer-songwriters Paul Siebel, Jim Ringer, Mary McCaslin, and Rosalie Sorrells, and jazz greats Jon Hendricks, Bobby McFerrin, Sonny Stitt, Nick Brignola.

 Paul formed Kilimanjaro in 1978, recording 2 award-winning albums and touring internationally.
 In 1981, Kilimanjaro joined with legendary saxophonist and singer, Joe Burrell to form Big Joe Burrell and the Unknown Blues Band.

 Paul has taught guitar for over 45 years.
 He currently teaches at Middlebury College and the University of Vermont.